WHY CST?

 NETWORK

 The first section of the Cargo sous terrain network will run from Härkingen-Niederbipp to Zurich and is around 70 kilometres long.
-On this section, there are 10 connection points (hubs).
+On this section, there are several connection points (hubs).
 Expansion towards other key logistics and distribution centres within Switzerland will continue progressively.
-Until 2045, a total network of 500 kilometres length is being created between Lake Constance and Lake Geneva, with branches to Basel, Lucerne and Thun.
-The total cost of building the first section, including Software, hubs as well as underground and overground vehicles (for distribution in the cities) are estimated at 3.6 Billion Swiss Francs.
+Until the middle of this century, a total network of 500 kilometres length is being created between Lake Constance and Lake Geneva, with branches to Basel, Lucerne and Thun.

 LOCATIONS